Baby Sleep Consultant in Houston & Austin, TX

 I love my work as a sleep consultant, and I’m thankful for the opportunities to make a tangible difference in my clients’ lives.

 On top of that, those sleep skills have stuck with my daughter for the long haul.
-At age two and half, she still sleeps a glorious twelve hours of overnight sleep, takes an awesome nap, and I will never again take for granted my nighttime sleep.
+At age three, she still sleeps a glorious twelve hours of overnight sleep, and takes an amazing nap at daycare.

 If you’re struggling with your baby’s sleep challenges, please know it doesn’t have to be this way.
 I’d love to help you find a solution.